ibm-cloud-docs/dl/faqs.md

 {: #pricing}
 {: faq}

 You can estimate the cost of a service using the cost estimator on the provisioning pages for Direct Link offerings.
 For example, log in to the [IBM Cloud Direct Link console](/interconnectivity/direct-link) and click **Order Direct Link**.
-Then, you can choose to order **Direct Link Connect** or **Direct Link Dedicated**.
+Then, choose to order **Direct Link Connect** or **Direct Link Dedicated**.
 As you complete the ordering form, cost estimates appear in the Summary side panel.

 ### In terms of cost, what do I pay for?
 {: #cost}